 - Permits: Permits, licenses, and insurances needed to start the business require costs that should be included in the budget.

-C. Local Regulations and Zoning Laws
+3. Local Regulations and Zoning Laws

-It is essential to comply with your local regulations and zoning laws when designing and building your system.
+Your local regulations and zoning laws when designing and building your system.
 Local regulations such as waste management, fish species selection, and the types of structures allowed should also be considered.

-D. Target Market and Demand
+4. Target Market and Demand

 It is essential to make a detailed business plan which includes research into the local market demand before designing and setting up an aquaponics system for business.
-A business plan will help you design a system that meets your customers' needs and ensures profitability.
+A detailed aquaponics business plan will help you design a system that meets your customers' needs and ensures profitability.

-E. Plant Selection
+5. Plant Selection

 - Market demand: Choose crops that have a high demand in the market.
 This includes leafy greens, herbs, and vegetables that are popular with consumers.